15 Farms Where You Can Camp With Your RV

 MoonBeam Farm, Corning, California

 Camp among the lavender fields at MoonBeam Farm in Northern California, situated between Mendocino and Tahoe national forests.
 You can book a stay on Harvest Hosts for dry camping sites only.
-Campers can take a tour with the farm owner to learn more about the different types of organic lavender varieties and loofah sponges that grow on the farm.
+Campers can take a tour with the farm owner to learn more about the different types of organic lavender varieties that grow on the farm.
 Don’t forget to stop at the country store for some products to freshen up your rig.

 Hansen’s Dairy, Hudson, Iowa